 IPS panels are ideal for players who want to enjoy slower-paced open-world games with beautiful graphics such as Skyrim, Grand Theft Auto, No Man’s Sky, or Journey.

-Because of its pinpoint color accuracy, IPS panels are also perfect for streamers who like to livestream their games, and other content creators who use their monitors for their creative work.
+Because of their pinpoint color accuracy, IPS panels are also perfect for streamers who like to livestream their games and other content creators who use their monitors for their creative work.

 VA Panels are panels that combine some of the better characteristics of both the TN and IPS panels.